Timur: Legacy

 Timur's legacy is a mixed one.
 While Central Asia blossomed under his reign, other places, such as Baghdad, Damascus, Delhi and other Arab, Georgian, Persian, and Indian cities were sacked and destroyed and their populations massacred.
 Thus, while Timur still retains a positive image in Muslim Central Asia, he is vilified by many in Arabia, Iraq, Persia, and India, where some of his greatest atrocities were carried out.
 However, Ibn Khaldun praises Timur for having unified much of the Muslim world when other conquerors of the time could not.

+Timur is considered the last of the great nomadic conquerors of Central Asia to achieve such significant military successes.
+He distinguished himself as an outstanding leader of nomadic warriors and a ruler who united agricultural and pastoral peoples under his authority within a vast empire.
+According to Beatrice Forbes Manz, Timur's career represented the last manifestation of the military power of the nomads.

 The next great conqueror of the Middle East, Nader Shah, was greatly influenced by Timur and almost re-enacted Timur's conquests and battle strategies in his own campaigns.
 Like Timur, Nader Shah conquered most of Caucasia, Persia, and Central Asia along with also sacking Delhi.

 Timur's short-lived empire also melded the Turko-Persian tradition in Transoxiana, and, in most of the territories that he incorporated into his fiefdom, Persian became the primary language of administration and literary culture (diwan), regardless of ethnicity.
 In addition, during his reign, some contributions to Turkic literature were penned, with Turkic cultural influence expanding and flourishing as a result.
 A literary form of Chagatai Turkic came into use alongside Persian as both a cultural and an official language.